-- The surgery will take about 1 hour. - After your surgery, you will be taken to the recovery room. - After a few hours, you will be taken to your room on the unit. - There will be an intravenous (I.V.) tube in your arm.
-The tube is used to give you fluids and medications.
-It will be taken out when you can drink by mouth and when your I.V. medications are stopped. - There will be a bandage on your leg. - You will have stitches or staples in your incision (cut made during surgery).
-They will be taken out when the incision is healed. - You will need to start deep breathing and coughing exercises as soon as you are awake.
-It is important to do these exercises every hour you are awake. - We will help you to sit in a chair the day after your surgery.
-We will teach you how to move from your bed to a wheelchair, and from the wheelchair to the toilet. - You may have a pain catheter.
-This is usually removed after 5 days.
+- The surgery will take about 1 hour. - After your surgery, you will be taken to the recovery room. - After a few hours, you will be taken to your room on the unit. - There will be an intravenous (I.V.) tube in your arm. - > The tube is used to give you fluids and medications. - It will be taken out when you can drink by mouth and when your I.V. medications are stopped. - There will be a bandage on your leg. - You will have stitches or staples in your incision (cut made during surgery). - > They will be taken out when the incision is healed. - You will need to start deep breathing and coughing exercises as soon as you are awake.
+It is important to do these exercises every hour during the day. - We will help you to sit in a chair the day after your surgery.
+We will teach you how to move from your bed to a wheelchair, and from the wheelchair to the toilet.